What Causes Inflammation? 7 Key Contributors

 Unfortunately, it is impossible to avoid environmental toxins.
 Of the over 85,000 industrial chemicals available for use today, the Environmental Protection Agency (EPA) has mandated safety testing for only a small percentage.

 Our bodies have a natural detoxification system.
 However, it simply cannot keep up with this toxic burden.
-Therefore, it is important to cleanse your body by using detoxification strategies I discuss in this article.
-These strategies include eating an anti-inflammatory diet, super hydrating, regular exercise, intermittent fasting, juicing greens, infrared sauna, essential oils and oil pulling.
+Therefore, it is important to cleanse your body by using the detoxification strategies I discuss in this article.
+These strategies include eating an anti-inflammatory diet, super hydrating, regular exercise, intermittent fasting, juicing greens, infrared sauna, essential oils, and oil pulling.

 You can also incorporate supplements that aid the body in cleansing toxins such as Super Glutathione, Activated Charcoal, and BioToxin Binder.